objectives materials technology background activities assessment resources

 Materials

-If your students will be doing fieldwork, you may need digital or 35mm cameras, video recorders, tape recorders, or notepads and pencils.
+If your students will be doing fieldwork, you may need digital cameras, audio recorders, or video recorders in addition to notepads and pencils as well as appropriate fieldwork forms.
 Print out and duplicate any worksheets or rubrics that you will be using.

 Technology Connections